P-p-H-d/mlib/README.md

 Initialize the instance of the function with default value.
 This method is defined only if all member attributes export an INIT method.
+If there is no member, the method is defined.

 ##### void name\_init\_with(name\_t self, self\_type1 a1, self\_type2 a2, ...)